dxw/playbook/playbook.md

 #### Purpose

-For your manager to help you with your professional development, with your wellbeing as a person, and to build a trusting relationship between the two of you.
+For your manager to help you with your personal and professional development, your wellbeing, and to build a trusting relationship between the two of you.

 #### Overview